shageenthsandrakumar/Project-Euler/problem_019/README.md

 - **Solution 2** (datetime library) is the recommended approach for production code: it's concise, reliable, and leverages well-tested library code.
 - **Solution 4** (quartet optimization) demonstrates deep understanding of calendar mathematics and is the most computationally efficient, but at the cost of complexity.
 - **Solution 3** bridges the gap between manual calculation and extreme optimization, showing how recognizing patterns can dramatically improve efficiency.
-- **Solution 1** is valuable for understanding the problem but impractical due to excessive iteration.
+- **Solution 1** is valuable for showing a clever mathematical trick for combining conditions, though it's inefficient due to checking every day rather than just the first of each month.
 - The problem illustrates an important software engineering principle: **use existing, well-tested libraries when available** (Solution 2), but understanding the underlying mathematics (Solutions 3 & 4) enables optimization when needed.
 - The estimate $\frac{1200}{7} \approx 171.4$ is remarkably close to the actual answer, showing that Sundays are roughly evenly distributed across the first of months.
 - All four solutions correctly handle the century leap year rule: 1900 was not a leap year, but 2000 was.